sindresorhus/gulp-template/readme.md

 > Compile [Lo-Dash templates](http://lodash.com/docs#template)

-*Lo-Dash is like Underscore, but faster and better.*
+Lo-Dash is like Underscore, but faster and better.

+*Issues with the output should be reported on the Lo-Dash [issue tracker](https://github.com/lodash/lodash/issues).*

 ## Install